5G-ERA/docs/Workshops/ICRA24/README.md

 Scenario: Accelerated ROS application development
 *	Demonstration: Relay in connected robotics – _Dr Michal Kapinus (Brno University of Technology, Czechia)_
-*	Demonstration: How to build a networked object detector in unstructured network and use it in an industrial Robot – _Dr Michal Kapinus (Brno University of Technology, Czechia) and Mr. Paul McHard (HAL-Robotics, UK)_
 *	Demonstration: How to build a tele-operation app in unstructured network – _Mr.
 Angelos Stathis (WINGS ICT Solution, Greece)_
+*	Demonstration: How to build a containersied portable region detector for industrial Robots – Mr. Paul McHard &  Mr. Sebastian Andraos (HAL-Robotics, UK)_
 *	Demonstration: Onboarding and deploying the newly created network applications with orchestration – _Mr Bartosz Bratus and Mr. Radu Popescu (University of Bedfordshire, UK)_
 *	Hand on experience to the newly created ROS applications for connected robotics _Users, assisted by all_